JoseRoca/WinFBX2/docs/String Management/String Procedures.md

 ```
 **StringCbPrintf** function:
 https://msdn.microsoft.com/en-us/library/windows/desktop/ms647510(v=vs.85).aspx

 **StringCbPrintf_l** (A/W) is similar to **StringCbPrintf** but includes a parameter for locale information.

-**StringCbPrintfEx** (A/W) adds to the functionality of **StringCbPrintf** by returning a pointerto the end of the destination string as well as the number of bytes left unused in that string.
+**StringCbPrintfEx** (A/W) adds to the functionality of **StringCbPrintf** by returning a pointer to the end of the destination string as well as the number of bytes left unused in that string.
 Flags may also be passed to the function for additional control.

 **StringCbPrintf_lEx** (A/W) is similar to **StringCbPrintfEx** but includes a parameter for locale information.
 They can be very useful to do string formatting.

+### String procedures list

 | Name       | Description |
 | ---------- | ----------- |